2020 © DHCAE Tools GmbH I Contact I Disclaimer

 DHCAE Tools supports the whole CFD/FEA workflow: software additions (CastNet), services, training courses, support and solver extensions.

-Initial disintegration -VoF with adaptive grids
+Initial disintegration -VoF with adaptive mesh refinement (AMR)

 In liquid decay processes, surface waves are first formed starting from an injector.
 From here larger, mainly separated liquid areas (ligaments) are formed, which then decay into smaller particles.
 During the initial wave break-up and the formation of ligaments in the liquid, this structure must be precisely resolved in the numerical grid.
 This is the only way to reproduce the decisive interaction of viscous forces, as well as surface and inertial forces.
 This is done particularly efficiently with the Volume of Fluid method (VoF) using an adaptive grid refinement around the fluid regions.

-Spray propagation Lagrangian analysis
+Spray propagation with Lagrangian particle tracking (LPT)

 Once many small spherical droplets have formed, it is usually computationally impossible to resolve each individual droplet through several grid cells in order to model the spray dispersion.
 For this purpose, a transition model from VoF to Lagrangian particles was created in order to model the entire process from the disintegration of the liquid to the spray propagation.

-Transition modelling VoF to Lagrange
+Transition modelling VoF to Lagrangian particle tracking (LPT)

 DHCAE has extensively extended the computational methods of OpenFOAM to realise a conversion of disintegrating fluid regions (VoF method) into a discrete particle description.
 This enables a closed modelling of